 Don’t stop short of vetting your language service provider (LSP) or localization partner thoroughly.
-Startups looking to grow quickly might jump the gun and get wrapped up in a contract with unexpected costs and oversold accountability.
+When looking to grow quickly leaders may jump the gun and get wrapped up in a contract with unexpected costs and oversold accountability.
 Giving careful thought to your content localization strategy can help you determine which partnerships are actually worth the investment.

 One prime example: translation transparency.
 Standard translation firms operate with six degrees of separation between you and the translators who work on your content.
 Quality takes a serious hit.
 And bargain prices now will inevitably result in greater costs down the road.
 The further away your translators are from your oversight, the less likely they are to care about your product, your brand, and your content’s success.